 Life often feels like a long string of waiting.

 Waiting for change.
 Waiting for a breakthrough.
 For healing.
-A boyfriend or husband.
+A boyfriend.
+A husband.
 Waiting for God to be faithful and trying to believe He still is.
 Waiting for the day when pain doesn’t greet you first thing in the morning and stay with until you go to sleep.
 Waiting out the ache of a broken heart, hoping that “one day it has to heal, right?”

 I’m in a season of waiting right now.